Otep: Atavist and Sounds Like Armageddon (2011–2012)

 On April 26, 2011, Otep released their fifth studio album, Atavist.
 It peaked at 61 on the Billboard 200, 10 on the Independent Charts and 19 on the US Rock Charts.
 On November 6, 2012, Otep released their first live album, Sounds Like Armageddon.

-Hydra and further activity (2013-2014)
+Hydra and further activity (2013–2014)

-In an interview, Otep Shamaya stated that Hydra will be her band's final album.
+In an interview, Otep Shamaya said that Hydra will be her band's final album.
 The album was released on January 22, 2013 and peaked at 133 on the Billboard 200.

-The band is still touring and have tours in places such as the US's east coast and Australia for their Sounds of Armageddon tour.
+The band is still touring and tours the U.S. east coast and Australia for their Sounds of Armageddon tour.
 In early 2014, Otep confirmed on her personal Facebook account and the band account that another album would be made.

 In April 2014, Otep signed a new management deal with Kam 9.8 Machlation Group, a company founded by Slipknot's DJ Sid Wilson and his business partner Synonym Mead.
 The contract with Kam 9.8 was not renewed.
 In September 2015 Otep announced on her Facebook page that the band had signed a new management deal with Napalm Records, and that a new album would be released in the spring of 2016 (pre-order from winter 2015).

-Generation Doom (2015-2017)
+Generation Doom (2015–2017)

 "Signing with Napalm Records is one of the most exciting alliances I've ever made.
 I haven't felt this excited to write a new album since 'Sevas Tra.'
 There's a lot of work to do, a lot of music to write, a lot of things to say, a lot of injustices to confront and a lot of madness to summon and capture.
 To be able to forge this sacred alchemy with the dark brilliance of producer Howard Benson is a dream come true."

 On February 4, 2016, Otep announced that the album would be titled Generation Doom and would be released on April 15.
 They also released the album art on their Facebook page.
 On April 11, 2016 Billboard was to stream Generation Doom in its entirety for 24 hours, but due to its success extended the streaming time to several days.

 The music video for the song "In Cold Blood" premiered on April 15, 2016, on Music Choice.
 On Record Store Day (April 16, 2016), record stores released a picture vinyl disk of Generation Doom.
 On April 20, Napalm Records released the video for "In Cold Blood" on their YouTube page.